 This was the first mission in what later became Queensland and its aim was to bring the Christian faith to the Aboriginal population.

-The German mission was unusual in many ways.
+The German mission ‘ Zion Hill’, was unusual in many ways.
 It was a combined Lutheran/Presbyterian/Pietist effort with Moravian inspiration.
 It had an unusually large number of staff for a Protestant mission – two ordained priests accompanied by ten laymen, eight spouses and 11 children.
 It received a annual $for$ grant from the Government.
-Despite is size it failed in its mission and the government stopped with its subsidy, it was slowly disbanded and ended in 1848.
+Despite is size it failed in its mission and the government stopped with its subsidy, the mission was slowly disbanded and ended in 1848.

 However, it played a more successful role in facilitating the settlement of Moreton Bay.
-Some of the Zion Hill missionaries became pioneer farmers imprinting their names on the modern Brisbane map: Rode Road in Chermside and Wavell Heights, Zillman Water Holes, Zillmere, and Zillman Road in Hendra, Gerler Road in Hendra, Franz Road in Clayfield, Wagner Road in Clayfield, Nique Court at Redcliffe, Haussmann Courts and lanes in Meadowbrook (Loganlea) and Caboolture.
+Some of the phlegmatic German missionaries stayed on and became pioneer farmers imprinting their names on the modern Brisbane map: Rode Road in Chermside and Wavell Heights, Zillman Water Holes, Zillmere, and Zillman Road in Hendra, Gerler Road in Hendra, Franz Road in Clayfield, Wagner Road in Clayfield, Nique Court at Redcliffe, Haussmann Courts and lanes in Meadowbrook (Loganlea) and Caboolture.
 They are remembered as the first free settlers of Queensland, producing the first free-born settler children in Queensland.
 They also became the main suppliers of fresh vegetables for the budding settlement on the river.